MCP Went Enterprise This Week, Here's What 5 New Production Servers Tell Us

 Imagine a future where you don't build a React frontend for your internal dashboard.
 You build an MCP server.
 The user interacts with a chat interface, and the AI manipulates the dashboard data via MCP tools.
 The UI becomes ephemeral, generated on the fly based on the data available through the protocol.

 This shift reduces the surface area for integration.
 Instead of maintaining a REST API, a GraphQL endpoint, and a SDK, you maintain one MCP server.
 It serves humans via UIs and agents via protocol.
-The five companies that launched this week are betting on this future.
+The four enterprise vendors highlighted above are betting on this future.
 They are building the infrastructure for a world where software talks to software without human middleware.

 Practical Advice for Builders